Graduate Research Assistant

 2011 B.S.
 (Civil Engineering) National Taiwan University, Taiwan

-Chen-Yu Lin is currently a graduate research assistant pursuing his Ph.D degree with RailTEC at University of Illinois at Urbana - Champaign (UIUC).
-His research focuses on the safety and risk analyses on the passenger and freight shared-use rail corridors.
-Major research topics include, but not limited to: causal train accident analyses, adjacent track accident risk assessment, and high-speed rail safety.
-Mr. Lin is also interested in high-speed rail systems in general.
-Mr. Lin has developed a great interest in railroad and has been active in the American Railroad Engineering and Maintenance-of-Way Association (AREMA) Student Chapter since his arrival in UIUC and served as the Engineering Council Representative for the 2014 calendar year.
+Graduating from the Department of Civil Engineering in National Taiwan University in 2011, Chen-Yu Lin is currently a graduate research assistant pursuing his Master of Science degree with RailTEC at University of Illinois at Urbana - Champaign (UIUC).
+His research focuses on passenger train and freight train safety and risk.
+Mr. Lin is now conducting risk analyses on shared-use rail corridors (shared by freight and passenger trains) to identify major train accident causes, construct risk assessment models, and develop risk mitigation strategies.
+Mr. Lin has been active in the AREMA Student Chapter since his arrival in UIUC and currently serves as Engineering Council Representative for the 2014 calendar year.

 Lin, C-Y., M.R.
 Saat and C.P.L Barkan.
 2013.
 Causal Analysis of Passenger Train Accidents on Freight Rail Corridors.
-In: Proceedings of the 10th World Congress on Railway Research, Sydney, Australia, November 2013.
+In: 2013 World Congress on Railway Research, Sydney, Australia, November 2013.

 Lai, Y-C., A. Kawprasert, C.Y.
 Lin, M.R.
 Saat, C.H.
 Liang and C.P.L.
 Barkan.
 2011.
 Integrated optimization model to manage risk of transporting hazardous materials on railroad networks.
 Transportation Research Record: Journal of the Transportation Research Board.
 2261: 115-123.